Why has Trump ended trade talks with Canada over a Reagan advertisement?

 Moreover, this is not the first time trade talks between Canada and the US have stalled.

-On June 27, after Canada announced it was going to impose its Digital Services Tax (DST) on US firms, Trump called the Canadian tax a “direct and blatant attack”.
-He further wrote on his Truth Social platform: “Based on this egregious Tax, we are hereby terminating ALL discussions on Trade with Canada, effective immediately.”
+On June 27, after Canada announced it was going to impose its Digital Services Tax (DST) on US firms, Trump called the Canadian tax a “direct and blatant attack” and wrote on his Truth Social platform: “Based on this egregious Tax, we are hereby terminating ALL discussions on Trade with Canada, effective immediately.”

 Canada’s Digital Services Tax Act came into effect in June 2024, and under it, Canada could charge a tax of 3 percent on the digital services revenue a firm makes from Canadian users above 20 million Canadian dollars (US$14.6m) in a calendar year.